 This post is the second installment of a three-part series on Fanalytics 2018, a community event organized during Tableau Conference.
-The first post summarized the presentations given by our guest speakers.
+The first post summarized the presentations given by our guest speakers, and the third post showcases materials from Fanalytics' first-ever newcomer workshops.

 For the second year in a row, we dedicated a part of Fanalytics to discuss on topics dear to the community.
 But, we also reckoned that some of the Fanalytics attendees may not be as opinionated as our veteran vizzers, so we also decided to offer some introductory workshops on topics like basic web scraping, quantified self or storytelling.
 More on these workshops in the third post of this series.